9 Going Home

 Gabrielle: Good thanks.

-Todd: Now, Grabrielle, I hear that you are going back home to New Zealand
+Todd: Now, Gabrielle, I hear that you are going back home to New Zealand.

 Gabrielle: That's right.
 I'm going home for summer.